Dayojo/Dev_repo/Project_1/Project1.md

 ![5](https://user-images.githubusercontent.com/123396933/230793962-3ca0f69d-d884-42ec-a9ea-03882af1d1bb.PNG)

 It's now time to test the responsiveness of our Apache HTTP server to requests from the internet.
-Please open a web browser of your choice and attempt to access the following URL:
+We need to open a web browser and attempt to access the following URL:
 `http://<Public-IP-Address>:80`

 ![6](https://user-images.githubusercontent.com/123396933/230794092-00e7daba-16e3-4a08-bd8d-2cd8c4571da2.PNG)